odan/odan.github.io/_posts/2019-12-20-slim4-performance-testing.md

 keywords: php slim apache performance benchmark
 ---

 [Apache Bench](https://httpd.apache.org/docs/2.4/programs/ab.html) (ab) is a great tool to test the performance of your API.

-The problem is, that by default your first test could give you this strange result:
+The problem is that your first test might give this strange result:

 ```
 $ ab -n 1 'http://localhost/my-slim-app'
 > 5.008 seconds
 ```

-The loading time in the browser is blazingly fast, but when testing the loading times with AB, you should not get a loading time < 5 seconds.
+Of course the loading time in the browser is extremely fast, but when testing the loading time with AB you should not get a loading time < 5 seconds.

 Using the switch `-k` (Use Keep-Alive) helps to solve the problem.